ghar1821/TrackSOM/README.md

 A step by step R markdown notebook is available in the [`inst/sample_workflow/TrackSOM_workflow.md`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.md) file.

-A complete R script with the workflow is also available in the [`inst/sample_workflow`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.R) directory.
+A complete R script with the workflow is also available in the [`inst/sample_workflow/TrackSOM_workflow.R`](https://github.com/ghar1821/TrackSOM/blob/master/inst/sample_workflow/TrackSOM_workflow.R) file.

 Both sample workflows make use of the synthetic dataset reported in our manuscript.